jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 “Negative.
 Although the average radiative flux continues to increase along our current heading.”

-“So we’re still moving towards the source?”
+“So we’re still moving toward the source?”

 “Presumably.
 Although I cannot confirm that.”
 Seven’s answers had a tendency to be short and direct.
 Efficient, as she would put it, the overarching doctrine of Borg behavior.